postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The Create New screen appears.
+The **Create New** screen appears.

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-**Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the **Create New** screen to display each time you open Postman.

-Click Collection.
+1. Click Collection.
-In the CREATE A NEW COLLECTION screen, enter a name and optional description.
+2. In the **CREATE A NEW COLLECTION** screen, enter a name and optional description.
-Click Create.
+3. Click the **Create** button.

 After creating the collection, you can save requests to the collection and add folders for better organization.

 #### Launch screen

-The Create New screen appears by default when you launch Postman.
+The **Create New** screen appears by default when you launch Postman.
 (At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.

-Open Postman
+1. Open Postman
-In the Create New screen, click Collection.
+2. In the **Create New** screen, click Collection.
-In the CREATE A NEW COLLECTION, enter a name and optional description.
+3. In the CREATE A NEW COLLECTION, enter a name and optional description.
-Click Create.
+4. Click the **Create** button.

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.